What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • They are not characterized by very bright and catchy colors;

-• Most often they do not have a ring on the leg.
+• Most often they do not have a ring on the stem.

-But all these signs are only averaged, and there may be exceptions.
-For example, one of the most poisonous representatives of the white grebe also does not have a pungent odor at all and its flesh is light.
+But all these signs are only averaged, and may have exceptions.
+For example, one of the most poisonous representatives, the white toadstool, also has no pungent odor at all and its flesh is light.

-Another important point in this matter is the territory of growth.
-Usually edible species grow away from their dangerous counterparts.
-Therefore, a proven harvesting site can significantly reduce the risk of running into poisonous mushrooms.
+One more important point in this matter is the area of growth.
+Usually edible species grow away from their dangerous doubles.
+Therefore, a proven harvest location can significantly reduce the risk of encountering poisonous mushrooms.

-Among the people, there are many signs and non-standard ways to determine the safety of mushrooms.
+There are many popular signs and non-standard ways of determining the safety of mushrooms.
 Here are the most common misconceptions:

 • Silver spoon.
-It is believed that it should darken upon contact with an inedible fungus;
+It is believed that it should darken upon contact with an inedible mushroom;

 • Onion and garlic.
-They are added to a decoction of mushrooms and if they darken, then there is a poisonous species in the pan.
+They are added to the mushroom broth and if they darken, it means there is a poisonous species in the pan.
 It is not true;

 • Milk.
-Some people believe that when a fungus dangerous to humans is lowered into milk, it will definitely turn sour.
+Some people believe that when a mushroom that is dangerous to humans is placed in milk, it will definitely turn sour.
 Another myth;

 • Worms and larvae.
 If they eat certain types of mushrooms, then they are edible.
-But in fact, some species edible for worms can harm human health.
+But in fact, some species edible by worms can harm human health.

-And another common myth says that all young mushrooms are edible.
+And another common myth is that all young mushrooms are edible.
 But this is not true either.
 Many species are dangerous at any age.

-An extended list of edible mushrooms and their description
+Expanded list of edible mushrooms and their descriptions

-In order to indicate the names of all edible mushrooms and give them descriptions, you will need a whole book, since there are so many varieties of them.
-But most often people opt for the most famous, already trusted species, leaving dubious representatives to professional mushroom pickers.
+In order to indicate the names of all edible mushrooms and give them descriptions, you will need a whole book, since there are a huge number of their varieties.
+But more often than not, people opt for the most well-known, trustworthy species, leaving dubious representatives to professional mushroom pickers.

-White fungus is characterized by a thick light stem and a large tubular cap, whose diameter can reach 20 cm.
+The porcini mushroom is characterized by a thick light stalk and a large tubular cap, whose diameter can reach 20 cm.
 Most often it has a brown, brown or red color.
 At the same time, it is completely heterogeneous: the edge is usually lighter than the center.
-The lower part of the cap changes color from white to yellow-green with age.
-On the leg you can see the mesh pattern.
+As the mushroom ages, the lower part of the cap changes color from white to yellow-green.
+You can see a mesh pattern on the leg.

-The internal pulp of a dense consistence and its taste reminds a nut.
+The inner pulp has a dense consistency and its taste resembles a nut.
 When cut, its color does not change.

-Very high calorie and nutritious.
-Great for marinating and pickling.
-You can use other types of processing, but it is better not to dry it.
-It is characterized by a high degree of digestibility.
+Very high in calories and nutritious.
+Great for pickling and salting.
+You can use other types of treatment, but it is better not to dry it.
+Characterized by a high degree of digestibility.

-The main feature of mushrooms is their bright orange color.
-Moreover, the color is characteristic of all parts of the fungus: the leg, the hat and even the pulp.
-The cap is lamellar and has a recess in the center.
-The color is not uniform: the redhead is diluted with dark gray spots.
-Plates are frequent.
+The main feature of saffron milk caps is their bright Orange color.
+Moreover, the color is characteristic of all parts of the mushroom: the stem, cap and even the pulp.
+The cap is plate-shaped and has a depression in the center.
+The color is not uniform: the red color is diluted with dark gray spots.
+The plates are frequent.
 If you cut the mushroom, the flesh changes color to green or brown.

 boletus

-A common species, which, as the name suggests, prefers to grow next to a cluster of birches.
+A common species, which, as the name suggests, prefers to grow near a cluster of birch trees.
 Ideal fried or boiled.

 The boletus has a cylindrical light leg covered with dark scales.
-It is quite fibrous to the touch.
-Inside light pulp of a dense consistence.
+It feels quite fibrous to the touch.
+Inside there is light flesh with a dense consistency.
 It may turn slightly pink when cut.
-The hat is small, similar to a pillow of gray or brown-brown color.
-At the bottom are white tubes.
+The hat is small, similar to a gray or brownish-brown pad.
+There are white tubes at the bottom.

-It is not difficult to recognize it: a plump leg expands to the bottom and is covered with many small scales.
-The cap is hemispherical, but over time becomes flatter.
+It is not difficult to recognize it: its plump leg widens towards the bottom and is covered with many small scales.
+The cap is hemispherical, but over time it acquires a flatter shape.
 It can be red-brown or white-brown in color.
-The lower tubes are close to a dirty gray tint.
-When cut, the inner pulp changes color.
-It can turn blue, black purple or red.
+The lower tubes are close to a dirty gray shade.
+When cut, the inner flesh changes color.
+It can turn blue, black, purple or red.

-Small mushrooms that most often go for pickling.
+Small mushrooms that are most often used for pickling.
 They grow in the northern hemisphere.

 Their cap is usually smooth and in rare cases fibrous.
-From above, it is covered with a mucous film, so it may seem sticky to the touch.
-The stem is also predominantly smooth, sometimes with a ring.
+It is covered with a mucous film on top, so it may feel sticky to the touch.
+The leg is also mostly smooth, sometimes with a ring.

-This type necessarily requires pre-cleaning before cooking, but the skin is usually easily removed.
+This type definitely requires pre-cleaning before cooking, but the skin usually comes off easily.

 Chanterelles

 One of the earliest spring representatives of mushrooms.
-Grow in whole families.
+Whole families grow up.

-The hat is not standard.
-Initially, it is flat, but over time it takes on the shape of a funnel with a depression in the center.
+The hat is not a standard type.
+Initially it is flat, but over time it takes the shape of a funnel with a depression in the center.
 All parts of the mushroom are colored light orange.
-The white flesh is dense in texture, pleasant to the taste, but not at all nutritious.
+The white pulp is dense in consistency, pleasant to the taste, but not at all nutritious.

 • Green.
-It is characterized by a grey-olive cap, yellow fibrous stem and dense light flesh;
+Characterized by a gray-olive cap, yellow fibrous stem and dense light flesh;

 • Bolotny.
 Looks like a boletus.
 The color is predominantly yellow.
 When cut, the flesh turns blue;

 • Yellow-brown.
 The yellow cap takes on a reddish tint with age.
-The stem is also yellow, but has a darker color at the base.
+The leg is also yellow, but has a darker color at the base.

-Suitable for all types of cooking and processing.
+Suitable for all types of preparation and processing.

 Russula

 Hats can have different colors: yellow, red, green and even blue.
 It is believed that it is best to eat representatives with the least amount of red pigment.
-The hat itself is rounded with a small indentation in the center.
+The cap itself is round with a small depression in the center.
 The plates are usually white, yellow or beige.
-The skin on the hat can be easily removed or come off only along the edge.
+The skin on the cap can be easily removed or come off only along the edge.
 The leg is not high, mostly white.

 Honey mushrooms